-□ 6.2.1 The organization affirms the existence of that a FOSS management program exists that meets all the requirements of this OpenChain Specification version 1.2 within the past 18 months of achieving conformance validation.
+□ 6.2.1 The organization affirms that a FOSS management program exists-that meets all the requirements of this OpenChain Specification version 1.2 within the past 18 months of achieving conformance validation.

-It is important for the organization to remains current with the specification if that organization they wants to assert program conformance over\time.
-This requirement ensures that the program's supporting processes and controls do not erode if they want to-continues to assert conformance with-the-specification-over\time.
+It is important for the organization to remains current with the specification if they want to assert program conformance overtime.
+This requirement ensures that the program's supporting processes and controls do not erode if they want to continue to assert conformance with the specification overtime.